-EMPLOYMENT AGREEMENT
+FIRST AMENDED AND RESTATED CHIEF EXECUTIVE OFFICER EMPLOYMENT AGREEMENT

-This Employment Agreement (“Agreement”) is entered into by and between the Fallbrook Regional Health District, a California health care district organized and operating pursuant to Health & Safety Code section 32000 et seq. (“District”), and Rachel Mason-Runnells (“Employee”), collectively referred to as “Parties.”
+This First Amended and Restated Chief Executive Officer Employment Agreement (“Agreement”) is entered into by and between the Fallbrook Regional Health District, a California independent special district (“District”), and Rachel Mason-Runnells (“Employee”), collectively referred to as “Parties.”

 RECITALS

-’

-’’Employee desires to assume the role of Executive Director for the District beginning on May 20, 2019; District desires to secure the services of Employee as Executive Director in accordance with the terms of the Agreement.
+On May 20, 2019, District and Employee entered into an Employment Agreement whereby Employee would serve as the District’s Chief Executive Officer;

+On July 8, 2020, the Parties amended the Employment Agreement to correct the title of the position and increase the base salary to $132,000;

+On July 1, 2021, the Parties amended the Employment Agreement to extend the term to June 30, 2023, and to increase the base salary to $142,230;

+On August 10, 2022, the Parties amended the Employment Agreement to extend the term to June 20, 2024, and to increase the base salary to $152,180;

+On September 10, 2023, the Parties amended the Employment Agreement to extend the term to June 30, 2025, and to increase the base salary to $162,832;

+On August 14, 2024, the Parties amended the Employment Agreement to extend the term to June 30, 2026, and to increase the base salary to $170,973.60; and

+The Parties desire to adopt this Agreement to incorporate all previous amendments and to extend the Employment Agreement’s term, increase Employee’s base salary, and add protections from termination.

 AGREEMENT

 Employment.
-Employee shall serve as the Executive Director of the District during the term of this Agreement.
+Employee shall serve as the Chief Executive Officer of the District during the term of this Agreement.
 Employee will perform such duties as outlined in Employee’s job description, which is attached hereto as Exhibit “A,” as well as such other duties as Employee and the District Board of Directors may from time to time mutually agree upon.

 Term.
-The term of this agreement shall be for three (3) years commencing May 20, 2019 (“date of employment”).
-This agreement may be renewed for one (1) additional year with the agreement of both parties.
+This Agreement shall terminate on June 20, 2027. “” This agreement may be renewed for one (1) additional year with the agreement of both parties.

 Base Salary.
-During the term of this Agreement, Employee shall receive an annual base salary of One Hundred Twenty-Five Thousand and No/I 00 Dollars ($125,000.00), payable semimonthly on the 15th and 30th of each month.
-On May 1, 2020, Employee shall be entitled to a cost of living increase in base salary based on the annual CPI for San Diego County or equivalent Southern California index for the month of March 2020.
+During the term of this Agreement, Employee shall receive an annual base salary of One Hundred Eighty Five Thousand Nine Hundred Seventy Three Dollars ($185,973.00), payable semimonthly on the 15th and 30th of each month.
+On May 1, 2020, Employee shall be entitled to a cost of living increase in base salary based on the annual CPI for San Diego County or equivalent Southern California index.

 Performance Evaluation.
 The Board of Directors shall use good faith efforts to complete an annual performance evaluation of Employee prior to the end of the then current Fiscal year.
 For the first year of employment, The Board shall use good faith efforts to provide Employee with an initial 90-day interim performance evaluation.

 Benefits and Insurance.
 Employee shall be eligible for District health benefits (medical/dental/vision) and the District-supported SIMPLE IRA.
 Employee shall also be included under the provisions of the applicable liability insurance of the District.
-The District-supported SIMPLE IRA will match employee contributions up to Three Thousand Seven Hundred Fifty Dollars ($3,750) per annum.
+The District-supported SIMPLE IRA will match employee contributions up to Three Percent (3%) per annum.
 Employee may contribute to the IRA beyond the District contribution consistent with current tax law.

 Vacation, Sick Leave, and Holidays.
 Employee shall receive annually, without abatement of salary, twenty (20) working days’ paid time off (PTO).
 Employee may accrue up to a maximum of two (2) calendar years’ worth of PTO, for a maximum accrual of 40 working days.
 In addition, Employee shall not be required to work on all District-observed state holidays as listed on attached Exhibit “B.”